holatuwol/liferay-faster-deploy/README.rst

 Building from a Daily Build
 ===========================

 **Note**: Unlike the scripts in the subfolders, this script is currently experimental!
+It also only works if you are inside the Liferay LAX office!

 Running ``ant all`` can be a time consuming ordeal on some operating systems.
 What if you could use a binary from some time earlier in the day (so you have at least some sense that things are up to date) and then only deploy the changes that you made without having to run ``ant all``?